Dan-Weinand/Priors-for-Logical-Sentences/Readme.md

 Given these inputs (ExampleInput1.csv), the Demski algorithm assigns approximately a 36% probability to the door you originally choose containing the car.
 This is quite close to the 1/3 probability which is typically cited as the solution.
 The use of a prior probability is reasonable here, as the host's behavior could significantly modify the probability that the car was behind a given door.

 As an example of this, imagine the host reveals door 2 whenever they can.
-You pick door 1 and the host reveals door 3.
+You pick door 1 and the host reveals door 2.
 What is the probability that the car is behind door 1?
-The answer is 0% (the car must be behind door 2 since otherwise the host would have revealed that door).
+ExampleInput2.csv corresponds to this situation and when run assigns ~50% probability to the car being behind door 1.
+To understand if this is reasonable, note that if the host revealed door 3 then the probability the car was behind door 1 would be 0%.

 ## To-Dos ##

-- Allow user to specify the naive, independent probabilities for each variable.
 - Allow multiple variables to have their probability calculated simultaneously
 - Allow for questions of conditional probabilities
-- Flesh out Monty Hall problem with examples of different known host behavior (kinda requires above get done)
+- Flesh out Monty Hall problem with examples of different known host behavior (ideally requires above get done)
 - Time-outs
+	- Shortcut loops when possible
-	- User controlled preferences
+	- User controlled preferences for how to spend time
 	- Optimize time on most productive branches
 - Weighted sampling for very low prior probabilities
 - User specified order of variable determination?